amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 1. If you are not already signed in, sign into the AWS Management Console and open the IAM console at [console.aws.amazon.com/iam](https://console.aws.amazon.com/iam).

-3. In the navigation pane at left, click **Users** and then click the user that that you want to add the AWS STS policy to.
+3. In the navigation pane at left, click **Users** and then click the user that you want to add the AWS STS policy to.
 In this workflow, choose the user you created in [Step 2.
 Create an IAM user](#Step-2-Create-an-IAM-user).
 You might choose a different IAM user for other use cases.

 4. On the **Permissions** tab, click **Add inline policy**.